Error-331/code_tests/docs/bible/quotes.md

 ...Unforgiveness is a terrible thing; it eats away at you, slowly but surely destroying you...

+#### Results of Premature Blessing

+*"His lord said to him.
+'Well done, good and faithful servant; you have been faithful over a few things, I will make you ruler over many things.
+Enter into the joy of your lord.'"*

+**(Matthew 25:23)**

+...Job had to endure much suffering and hardship before God restored to him double what he had lost.
+We want everything and we want it now.
+We want to return to our 'Egypt', believing that live will be easier there...

 ## Various authors

 ### Strength for Today (for men)